2008 Summer Olympics cauldron: History and use

-After 16 days, The Flame was extinguished as part of the closing ceremony of the Olympics on August 24, 2008.After the extinguished at the end ceremony, it retracted on its hydraulic track back onto the roof of the stadium, hidden from view of the spectators below.
+After 16 days, The Flame was extinguished as part of the closing ceremony of the Olympics on August 24, 2008.
+After the extinguishing at the closing ceremony, it was retracted on its hydraulic track back onto the roof of the stadium, hidden from view of the spectators below.

 The Cauldron was relighted during the Paralympics, being lighted this time by Chinese high-jump athlete Hou Bin, the first Chinese Paralympian to win 3 Gold medals for the same event at 3 consecutive Paralympics, as part of the opening ceremony on September 6.
 It was extinguished again for the final time during the Paralympic closing ceremony on September 17, 2008.

 The Cauldron's Lighting Ceremony was praised by international media.
 Valkerie Mangnall, of the Australian Associated Press, said of the event: "The way of lightening the torch is amazing, I didn't expect he (Li Ning) will run the long way along the stadium.
 At the beginning I was guessing what is the image on the screen before I realized it's the scroll being unfolded with so many torch bearers.
 That is so full of imagination."
 It was considered the crowning jewel of a critically acclaimed opening ceremony, exemplary of the Ceremonies theme of celebrating China's ancient culture and heritage.
 Kent Ewing, writing in the Asia Times, described it as a "stunning opening ceremony ... with its panoply of color, painstaking choreography and sweeping portrait of Chinese culture and history" (while also criticising its seriousness).
 It was described as "an exhilarating display of China's thousands of years of traditions of art and culture" by USA Today, and the Art Daily applauded its celebration of China's ancient history.